 But don’t take my word for it.
 New research by my employer, Reward Gateway, an employee engagement platform, reveals that 98% of employers and 95% of employees — so, practically everyone — agree that personal alignment with a company’s mission is important.

 That’s the good news.
-But — isn’t there always a but? —less than half of employees actually know what their company’ mission and values areClick To Tweet.
+But — isn’t there always a but? — [clickToTweet tweet=”Survey: Less than half of employees actually know what their company’ mission and values are” quote=”less than half of employees actually know what their company’ mission and values are”].
 That should come as no surprise.
 Just ask your own colleagues — or even yourself — to recite your organization’s mission and values.

 And even if your employees can recite your mission and values, the real problem is that they haven’t truly connected with them.
 They don’t understand how what they do aligns and supports them.
 So now what?